While most brands chase follower counts, the smartest marketers are focused on something else: engagement.

 If you’re looking to launch smarter, faster influencer campaigns with creators who actually convert, inBeat Agency can help.
 They manage end-to-end UGC campaigns with vetted nano influencers to help you drive consistent, measurable growth.

 A nano-influencer is a social media creator with a small but highly engaged following, usually between 1,000 and 10,000 followers.
-They’re known for authenticity, trust, and tight-knit communities.
+They’re known for authenticity, trust, and tight-knit communities, which makes long-term influencer relationships easier to build and maintain

 You can search manually on TikTok or Instagram by using hashtags and location tags, but if you're looking to move quickly, nano influencer agencies like inBeat have pre-vetted creators ready to go, which helps you save time and avoid the hassle of outreach.

 UGC (user-generated content) from nano influencers refers to organic-style videos, photos, or posts they create while using your product.
-It’s often more relatable and effective than traditional ads.
+This type of content creation blends naturally into feeds and often performs better than polished brand ads.

 Nano influencers typically have between 1,000 and 10,000 followers.
 Some sources also consider <5,000 followers as ultra-nano, but the focus is always on engagement instead of size.

 You can reach out directly via DMs, use creator discovery platforms, or work with agencies that specialize in nano influencer UGC.
+Many brands also layer in product seeding campaigns to get creators using the product before formal partnerships begin.
 Partnering with experts like inBeat, who manage UGC end-to-end, often leads to higher-performing content and easier coordination.

 Nano influencers often deliver strong ROI.
-With low content costs and high engagement, many brands see returns like $1,000+ in value from just $50 in product seeding.
+With low content costs and high engagement, many brands see returns like $1,000+ in value from just $50 in seeding, especially when performance is supported by basic content tracking and clear goals.

 Start by picking a niche, posting consistently, and engaging with your audience.
 Focus on quality over follower count.
 Brands often notice creators who are authentic and genuinely passionate.